Vendor:

 Gusto has three pricing tiers.

-- Simple – The Simple plan has a base rate of $40 per month, plus $6 per employee, per month.
-It includes full-service payroll in all 50 states, employee self-service, paid time-off policies, two-day direct deposit, standard employee onboarding, integration with accounting and time-tracking software, health insurance administration, Payroll on Autopilot, Gusto Wallet, employee offer templates, document management features and basic support (e.g., 24/7 help center, phone, email or chat support during regular business hours).
+• Simple – The Simple plan has a base rate of $40 per month, plus $6 per employee, per month.
+It includes full-service payroll in all 50 states, employee self-service, two-day and four-day direct deposit, basic hiring and onboarding, integration with third-party software, health insurance administration, employee financial benefits (e.g., Gusto Wallet), payroll and time off reports, custom admin permissions and full support (e.g., 24/7 help center, phone, email or chat support, access to extended live support).

-- Plus – The Plus plan has a base rate of $80 per month, plus $12 per employee, per month.
-It adds on multi-state payroll, next-day direct deposit, custom paid holidays, time-off requests, project tracking, expense management, job postings, applicant tracking system, email provisioning/deprovisioning, customizable employee onboarding features, workforce cost reports, custom reports and full support (e.g., extended live support hours).
+• Plus – The Plus plan has a base rate of $80 per month, plus $12 per employee, per month.
+It adds on multi-state payroll, next-day direct deposit, advanced hiring and onboarding, PTO management and policies, time tracking and project tracking, workforce costing and reports, team management tools, performance management and employees surveys and insights.

-- Premium – The Premium plan is intended for larger teams that want advanced features and services.
-Additional features include an HR resource center, advice from certified HR experts, compliance alerts, performance management, personalized priority support (e.g., access to a dedicated customer success manager, direct phone and email with expedited responses), full-service payroll migration, integration with an existing health insurance broker and employee surveys and insights.
+• Premium – The Premium plan is intended for larger teams that want advanced features and services.
+Additional features include an HR resource center, advice from certified HR experts, compliance alerts, personalized priority support (e.g., access to a dedicated customer success manager, direct phone and email with expedited responses), full-service payroll migration, integration with an existing health insurance broker and R&D tax credits and discounts.
 Prospects are encouraged to contact Gusto for pricing.

 There’s a Contractor plan for companies that want to pay their 1099 contractors.
 It has a base rate of $35 per month (although that is free for the first six months) plus $6 per contractor, and it includes unlimited contractor payments, contractor self-service and 1099 form creation and filings.